ThiagoMCastroC/ThiagoMCastroC/README.md

 ## 🚀 About Me

 * 🔭 Currently working on personal game development projects
-* 🎯 Long-term goal: build and lead a AAA game studio
 * 🌱 Learning more about:

   * Game Architecture